JazSwank/AndroidApplication/app/README.md

 # Android App: Vacation Planner

-This project is an opportunity for students to  students to create page layouts with clean navigation, design mobile application infrastructure and user interfaces, develop secure database-backed mobile applications in an object-oriented language, document solutions for application requirements with storyboards and emulators, articulate challenges in the development process, and describe alternatives methods in overcoming mobile application development problems.
+This project is an opportunity for students to create page layouts with clean navigation, design mobile application infrastructure and user interfaces, develop secure database-backed mobile applications in an object-oriented language, document solutions for application requirements with storyboards and emulators, articulate challenges in the development process, and describe alternatives methods in overcoming mobile application development problems.